Heart (radio network): Network expansion

 On 19 March 2012, Global Radio announced it had bought the Cornwall ILR station Atlantic FM from joint owners Tindle Radio and Camel Media.
 Atlantic FM became part of the Heart Network and merged with Heart Devon on Monday 7 May 2012 to form Heart South West, which is based in Exeter.

 On 6 February 2014, Global Radio announced it would be rebranding all Real Radio stations as Heart and would be selling Real Radio Yorkshire and the Northern licence for Real Radio Wales to Communicorp.
 The Communicorp-owned stations use Heart's network programming and branding under a franchise agreement with Global.

 Global Radio extended the Heart network to the Real Radio network of regional stations from Tuesday 6 May 2014.
 The two stations based in Wrexham – Heart North West and Wales and Heart Cymru – became part of the Capital FM Network on the same date.

 On 20 November 2017, CN Group announced The Bay would be sold to Global along with sister station Lakeland Radio – the sale was finalised by 1 December 2017.
 The Bay was rebranded as Heart, with Lakeland Radio becoming Smooth on 4 March 2018.

-Music from the 1970s & 1980s were however removed from the original FM station after Christmas 2017, probably due to the station making more room for new music to come, or the popularity of Heart 70s & Heart 80s.
+Music from the 1960s, 1970s & 1980s was removed from the original FM station after Christmas 2017.